ljw8124/C-ex/README.md

-# C 공부를 위한 repository
+# C-ex

+Repository for C Study